raystack/meteor/docs/reference/sinks.md

      host: https://columbus.com
      type: sample-columbus-type
      mapping:
-       ModelFieldName: "new_fieldname"
+       new_fieldname: "json_field_name"
-       Urn: "id"
+       id: "resource.urn"
-       Name: "displayName"
+       displayName: "resource.name"
 ```

 _**Notes**_

 Columbus' Type requires certain fields to be sent, hence why `mapping` config is needed to map value from any of our metadata models to any field name when sending to Columbus.
+Supports getting value from nested fields.